Injection of Joint or Other Area.

-An anaesthetic will be administered in theatre.
-This may be a general anaesthetic (where you will be asleep), sedation (where you are given medication to make you drowsy or a local block (e.g. Where you are awake but the area to be operated is completely numbed).
+An anaesthetic will be administered in the theatre.
+This may be a general anaesthetic (where you will be asleep), sedation (where you are given medication to make you drowsy or a local block (e.g. Where you are awake but the area to be operated on is completely numbed).
 You must discuss this with the anaesthetist.

 Your skin will be cleaned with antiseptic liquid and covered with clean towels (surgical drapes).
-You will be placed in such a way to allow the surgeon a good view of the area.
+You will be placed in such a way as to allow the surgeon a good view of the area.

 The surgeon will take an x-ray and guide the needle into the area.
 Important structures will be avoided.
-Sometimes a dye that can be seen on the x-ray is injected and a picture taken.
+Sometimes a dye that can be seen on the x-ray is injected and a picture is taken.

 ADDITIONAL PROCEDURES It may be necessary to do additional procedures which may include:

-- release a tightness or perform a division of a tendon or other structure with the tip of the needle that is used for the injection.
+- release tightness or perform a division of a tendon or other structure with the tip of the needle that is used for the injection.
 (Percutaneous tenotomy).